centreon/centreon-documentation/en/monitoring/generic_actions.md

 To duplicate a host:

 1. Select the host that you want to duplicate
-2. In the **Options column**, enter the number of duplications that you want to obtain
+2. In the **Options** column, enter the number of duplications that you want to obtain

 ![image](assets/configuration/common/01duplicate.png)